Mikej81/WebRDP/README.md

 Domain is hardcoded, will work on that and more error handling for tab/browser close, etc.

 # Options
+## Screen capture OnMousClick
+This is currently hardcoded, will add the option to enable/disable in config file and/or header value.

 ## GET request vars / params